 Hi everyone!
 The guys from DI emailed me and asked me to take part in a series in which they will be interviewing each author.
 They asked me to provide you with a little information about myself along with answering a few detailing questions they provided.
+If you are interested in learning more about any of the other authors, check out the complete line of the Get To Know Your Ask-A-Pro Author articles by clicking here!

 Before I answer some of their questions I wanted to write a quick intro.
 I got started with detailing as an enthusiast and built my business from that, providing quality services to local owners and enthusiasts that were looking for the best possible services.
 What started as a hobby and making some money (usually spent on drinking back in college) turned into a reputable business providing local car guys detailing that makes them proud of their vehicles.
 I started working with Detailed Image years ago when they were a much smaller company/website and we’ve worked together ever since.
 Today I still operate LUSTR Auto Detail with the help of one assistant and we normally take care of 2-4 cars weekly, doing mainly paint correction work.
 In any case, here are my answers to some of the questions from Detailed Image…